-Download a PDF diagram that illustrates the content of this article: Theological Triage.
+Download a PDF chart that illustrates the content of this article: Theological Triage.

 My wife, a healthcare administrator, recently explained her hospital’s approach to medical triage.
 Patients are sorted according to the severity of their condition and assigned a “level.”
 For example,